nazmussakibsaad102/github-commits/README.md

 # github_commits

-It is a project showing the latest commints in the master branch of the github repository.
+It shows the latest commit messages the 'master' branch of the github repository.